kevgo/kevgo/README.md

+Hi I'm Kev 👋

-Hello! 👋 Here are some open-source applications I made.
+Here are some open-source applications I made.
 I hope you find some of them useful for your own work! 🙏

 ### Software Development